confluentinc/ksql/docs/developer-guide/create-a-stream.md

 message timestamp, set the TIMESTAMP property in the WITH clause.

-For example, if you want to use the value of the `viewtime` column as the message timestamp, you can rewrite the previous CREATE STREAM statement like this:
+For example, if you want to use the value of the `viewtime` column as the message timestamp, you can rewrite the previous CREATE STREAM AS SELECT statement like this:

 ```sql
 CREATE STREAM pageviews_timestamped